linroger/Wealth-of-Nations/Advanced Investments/Lecture 1- Probability Distributions of Returns.md

 title: Lecture 1Probability Distributions of Returns
 ---

-# Lecture 1Probability Distributions of Returns
+# Lecture 1 Probability Distributions of Returns
 ## Advanced Investments Lecture 1

 Investment decisions can be broken down into